What is Preparing for Pharmacy?

 - You are required to have Mathematics GCSE at a minimum grade B or grade 5, and both English Language and Science GCSEs at a minimum of Grade C or Grade 4.
 If you are planning on retaking GCSEs to achieve this level, you are still eligible to apply, but need to outline this in your application.

-- Currently studying A-Levels, BTECs, an Access Course (or a mixture) that has progression route to the UEA Pharmacy degree.
+- Currently studying A-Levels or BTECs (or a mixture) that has a progression route to the UEA Pharmacy degree.
 For more details on our entry requirements view our Pharmacy course page.

 - Be interested, or potentially interested, in applying your scientific knowledge and understanding in a pharmacy and/or pharmaceutical based setting.